 Dogs are a lot like us.
 Many of the conditions that affect people can also affect dogs.
 Your dog can get a headache just like any other family member.
 In many cases, dog headaches are even caused by the same things that cause headaches in people.

-If your pet parent senses tell you that your dog might have a headache, here’s what you should do.
+If your pet-parent senses tell you that your dog might have a headache, this guide will help you understand what you should do.
 Spotting the potential cause of a headache can help you get your dog feeling better and prevent headaches in the future.

 What Causes Headaches in Dogs?

 Anything that affects the blood vessels in your dog’s head or face can cause a headache.
 It’s rarely a sign that something is amiss with your dog’s brain.
 In most cases, headaches have a cause that’s easy to remedy with proper veterinary care or changing your dog’s routine.